nderscore/runty/packages/website/docs/syntax.md

         %someArray.3.name
         ```

-        If a value is not found, a variable reference will resolve to an empty string `''`.
+        If a value is not found, a variable accessor will resolve to an empty string `''`.

     *   **Function Calls** are indicated by a `$` followed by a function name and a pair of parenthesis `()` which
         may optionally contain a list of `,`-separated arguments.

-        Valid arguments for function calls are variable references, plain strings, and nested function calls.
+        Valid arguments for function calls are variable accessors, plain strings, and nested function calls.
 Functions may accept any number of arguments.

         ```
         $functionName()